Skip to main content

 A fence, or geofence, is an entity representing a geographical area/region of special concern.
 Trackables and location providers entering or leaving a fence trigger fence events.
 These events are delivered to clients and are an integral ingredient for smart factory automation, where areas of a site are directly related to process steps.
 Therefore, entering or leaving an area represents a change of state within an application, such as an MES.

-For a comprehensive explanation, refer to our Overview of Fences video.
+For a comprehensive overview of fences, refer to our video:

 The Basics About Georeferencing